-The Private students are to undergo internship in industries/R&D organizations/Centers of Excellence/Laboratories of Reputed Institutions/Govt. & Semi Govt. organizations, PSUs, construction companies, entrepreneurial organizations, inter departments within the college etc. to get an exposure to the external world for a period of 4 weeks in the summer vacation after VI sem and before start of VII semester.
+The students undergo internship Private industries/R&D are to in organizations/Centers of Excellence/Laboratories of Reputed Institutions/Govt. & organizations, PSUs, construction companies, entrepreneurial organizations, inter departments within the college etc. to get an exposure to the external world for a period of 4 weeks in the summer vacation after VI sem and before start of VII semester.
 The students are to prepare a report on the internship work carried out.
 The internal faculty shall monitor the student and award CIE marks.
 The student shall present his/her work before a panel of examiners consisting of HoD, Guide and one faculty member during VII semester as final exam.
 The performance shall be communicated to the CoE office and the same shall reflect in the VII semester grade card.